OWASP/CheatSheetSeries/cheatsheets/Microservices_based_Security_Arch_Doc_Cheat_Sheet.md

 # Objective

-The objective of the cheat sheet is to explain what architecture security-specific information can be collected to answer the questions above and provide to the security architects concrete proposal of approach to collect microservice-based architecture information to securing application.
+The objective of the cheat sheet are to explain what architecture security-specific information can be collected to answer the questions above and provide to the security architects concrete proposal of approach to collect microservice-based architecture information to securing application.

 # Proposition